 On your phone, open the app you just installed and scan for your watch.
 Tap BLE Watch and then hit the connect button in the top right corner and there you have it!
 Just press one of the buttons on the side of the screen to get the watch out of sleep mode and press any of the buttons while it is awake to clear the notification on the screen.
-The watch enclosure was made by Jason Bannister of Mechanimal.
+Watch enclosure design by Jason Bannister of Mechanimal.

 After you've paired your device to the TinyScreen SmartWatch, use the menu to adjust the date and time, as well as the sleep mode timer, and screen brightness.
 The clock uses a 24-hour clock input, so when setting the time, numbers 1-12 will appear as AM, and numbers 13-23 will appear as PM, though they will show up in the 12-hour format when being displayed.
 Notifications for texts and phone calls will appear as notification, automatically illuminating the screen when received.
 To view these, press the lower right button.
 Press it again to clear the notification.